 If you’re looking for ways to make money on Pinterest, you’re in the right spot.

-Pinterest is a place people go for inspiration or to find something specific.
-That’s the case with most users.
+Pinterest is a place people go for inspiration, to browse on their downtime, or to find something specific.
+That’s the case with most users at least.
 They have a need or a desire and they are looking for a way to accomplish or fulfill just that.

 Using the tools you have learned in my previous articles, Pinterest for Beginners 101: The Essential Info You Need to Know and 7 Reasons A Pinterest Business Account is Better for Success, this is your chance to now try and turn that into ways to make money on Pinterest.

 You’ve laid the groundwork.
-Now is the time to focus on how to convert your growing audience into a profitable audience.
+Now is the time to focus on how to convert your growing audience into a profitable one.

 Drive Traffic to Your Website

 We can all agree that driving traffic to your site is the ultimate goal.
-If you are a business selling a product or service, this is going to better your chances of making a sale.
+If you are a business selling a product or service, this can drastically increase your chances of making more sales.

 The more people you can get in front of, the higher your conversion rate.
 Chances are, they are already interested in what you have to offer because they clicked the Pin sending them to your site.

-Maybe you don’t offer a product or service and you’re simply a blogger who writes.
-Traffic will definitely be very beneficial.
-Driving more traffic to your blog helps in a couple of different ways.
+Maybe you don’t offer a product or service and you’re a blogger who just writes blog posts.
+Traffic will still be very beneficial in a number of ways.

 First, you most likely have affiliate links or ads on your site.
 The more visitors you get, the more chances you have of someone clicking on those links and making a purchase.
 That’s money in your pocket.

-The more traffic you can generate, the more opportunities that will available for you to make money.
+The more traffic you can generate, the more opportunities will be available for you to make money and put more in your bank account each month.

-Using Pinterest to drive traffic to your blog is ultimately a way to make money on Pinterest.
+Using Pinterest to drive traffic to your blog can be a very successful way to start earning money on Pinterest.

 Pin Affiliate Links

 This is one way to make money on Pinterest you have to be careful with.
-To start, Pinterest has changed their TOS on this topic multiple times over the years.
+To start, Pinterest has changed its TOS on this topic multiple times over the years.

 Currently, it is allowed but that hasn’t always been the case.
 You’ll want to make sure you stay up to date with this as you don’t want to risk being in violation of their terms.

-Secondly, you need to make sure you are clear on the TOS with each affiliate program you are involved with.
+Secondly, you need to make sure you are clear on the TOS with each individual affiliate program you are signed up with.

-If you check out my Pinterest, you will come across Pins that have my affiliate links.
-Some Pins link directly to the affiliate site and other Pins will lead to posts on my site that will then lead readers to the affiliate website.
+If you check out my Pinterest, you will come across a mix of both types of Pins.
+Some Pins link directly to the affiliate site and other Pins will lead to blog posts on my site that will then lead readers to the affiliate website.

 Possible Ways of Posting Affiliate Links